ClareBee/rubyBitcoinProject/README.md

 # rubyBitcoinProject
-A mini-project using Ruby, Sinatra, a Cryptocurrency API and AnyChart
+A mini-project using Ruby, Sinatra, PostgreSQL, an API and AnyChart

 ![Logo of the project](./welcome.png)

 # Cryptonite: a Basic Cryptocurrency Tracker
+* A 2-day project to explore making http requests with the Rest Client gem
 * Features very basic functionality on the back end - ability to add and delete coins
 * Project could be extended to involve more data analysis and CRUD